Fiona Richmond: Personal life

 We had fabulous times touring the world looking for acts for the Raymond Revue bar[sic] ...
 [Paul Raymond] had a boat on the south of France called Veste Demitte.
 The closest translation from the Latin is "Get ‘Em Off...."
 He was one of the last great showmen.
 Everyone today is just so much more boring.

 Having become exhausted by the show business lifestyle she left Raymond, though they remained friends.
 In 1978 she expressed her intention to marry James Montgomery, the presenter of Southern Television's regional news programme Day by Day.
 Richmond had met Montgomery when she appeared on a TV show he was producing to promote a book she had written.
-The pair were married in 1983 and had one daughter, Tara, born in 1984.
+The pair were married in 1983 and had one daughter, Tara, born when Richmond was 39.
 In that year Richmond retired from show business, going on to run a fashion company and work as a journalist.
 The couple were divorced in 1998 but she retained her married name of Julia Montgomery.

 Richmond subsequently became a hotelier with her partner, former pig farmer Peter Pilbrow.
-By 2001 they owned and ran two establishments: "Petit Bacaye Cottage Hotel" on the Caribbean island of Grenada, and "The Onion Store", an English bed and breakfast house in Hampshire.
+By 2001 they owned and ran two establishments: "Petit Bacaye Cottage Hotel" on the Caribbean island of Grenada, and "The Onion Store", an English bed and breakfast house in Hampshire, the latter appearing in a number of BBC TV holiday programmes.
 She went on to spend time in both countries and raise funds for the charity Gift Grenada.

 Richmond gave an interview after the release of the 2013 Paul Raymond biopic The Look of Love directed by Michael Winterbottom in which she was played by Tamsin Egerton.
 She talked positively about the magazine modelling work she did in the 1970s, saying:

 "I didn’t have any problems taking my top off.
 There is nothing wrong with the naked female form and my photo shoots for Men Only were always pretty.
 Nowadays they are more suitable for trainee gynaecologists."

-However, she was critical of the film saying that it portrayed a sleazy side of her life that never happened, and that most of the script changes she had suggested to make the film more accurate had not been not taken up.
+However, she was critical of the film saying that it portrayed a sleazy side of her life that never happened, and that most of the script changes she had suggested to make the film more accurate had not been taken up.